Minds-On-Design-Lab/Giving-Impact-API/readme.md

 # Giving Impact™ - Online Fundraising for Stripe

-Giving Impact™ is designed to build on the fantastic Stripe payment processing platform to provide you with the tools to build your own online fundraising platform for your nonprofit/charity.
+Giving Impact™ is an open source solution designed to build on the fantastic Stripe payment processing platform to provide you with the tools to build your own online fundraising platform for your nonprofit/charity.

 Our suite of tools includes a fantastic dashboard for managing fundraising initiatives and an API that allows web development resources to create rich donation experiences more efficiently.